A Surgeon Reflects On Death, Life And The 'Incredible Gift' Of Organ Transplant

 "The liver will start pouring bile.
 The lungs start essentially breathing," Mezrich says.
 "Maybe the most dramatic organ, of course, is the heart, because you put it in and you kind of hit it like you hit a computer, maybe you give a little shock and it just starts beating, and that's pretty darn dramatic."

-Mezrich is an associate professor in the division of multi-organ transplantation at the University of Wisconsin School of Medicine and Public Health in Madison.
+Mezrich is an associate professor in the division of multiorgan transplantation at the University of Wisconsin School of Medicine and Public Health in Madison.
 He reflects on his experiences as a transplant surgeon and shares stories from the operating room in his book, When Death Becomes Life.

 Interview Highlights